AABearBots/First-Closed-Doors-Competition/README.md

 >
 > _(Extract from [The Foundations of the GPL](https://www.gnu.org/licenses/quick-guide-gplv3.html))_

-It is a policy of Advanced Algos to require all bots running on the AAPlatform to be released under the same license.
+It is a policy of Advanced Algos Ltd. to require all bots running on the AAPlatform to be released under the same license.
 In order to do that.
 We will guide you through the process to do just that further down this document.

 ### Markets